Pre-Pregnancy GP Visits: 6 Reasons to Plan With Your Doctor - Dr Natalie Fonda

 5) Singles and LGBTI family options: IVF, IUI and more

 If you’re unable to fall pregnant naturally, your GP can outline your options.
-Medical science in this area is racing ahead at mind-blowing speeds.
+In this area, medical science is racing ahead at mind-blowing speeds.

-Same-sex couples have many possibilities open to them for having a baby and giving birth.
+Same-sex couples have many options open to them for having a baby and giving birth.
 I recently met with two lovely ladies who were considering IVF ‘egg sharing’.
-This is where one partner’s eggs are used to create an embryo (genetic mother) which is then transferred to the other partner’s uterus (birth mother).
+Egg sharing is where we use the genetic mother’s eggs to create an embryo.
+We then transfer the embryo to the birth mother’s uterus.
 What a delightful way to start a little family!

 It’s also important to be aware of the many legal, financial and societal considerations.
 Again, your GP can point you the right direction to gain more information on such topics.